On the influence of reference sample properties on magnetic force microscopy calibrations: Influence of the Reference Sample on the Derived qMFM Tip Transfer Function

 \subsection{Experimental Validation}

-To determine if our findings are reproducible under experimental conditions, we compare TTFs derived from calibration measurements of two distinct reference samples using different MFM tips.
+To determine if our findings are reproducible under experimental conditions, we compare TTFs derived from calibration measurements of two distinct reference samples.
 These samples include the previously discussed CoPt reference sample and a TiPtCo multilayer stack detailed in Ref. \onlinecite{Sakar2021}.
 Both exhibit maze domain patterns but with differing characteristic domain widths, as illustrated in Fig.~\ref{fig:comparison_ttf}a and b.

-The domain width of the TiPtCo stack is $D_{\text{TiPtCo}} = 345\,\text{nm}$, whereas that of the CoPt stack is $D_{\text{CoPt}} = 235\,\text{nm}$.
+The domain width of the TiPtCo stack is $D_{\text{TiPtCo}} = 345\,\text{nm}$, whereas the domain width of the CoPt stack is $D_{\text{CoPt}} = 235\,\text{nm}$.
 These widths were calculated using a self-correlation approach (see Ref. \onlinecite{Sakar2021}).
 Consequently, this results in different Fourier spectra, depicted in Fig.~\ref{fig:comparison_ttf}c, where the peaks of the TiPtCo magnetic surface charge distribution are shifted to higher wavelengths $\lambda$.

-It is important to note that these samples not only differ in domain width but also in thickness and saturation magnetization, leading to a lower stray field amplitude for the TiPtCo sample.
+This Fourier spectrum was calculated by Fourier-transforming the two-dimensional measurements shown in Fig.~\ref{fig:comparison_ttf}a and b, followed by circular averaging of the resulting Fourier images.
+Thus, all Fourier components in all directions are considered.